NVIDIA's $20B Groq Deal: Why the AI King Licensed Its Biggest Challenger's Technology

 | Power per token | Higher | Lower | ~10x efficiency |

-Why NVIDIA Bought Rather Than Built
+Why NVIDIA Licensed Rather Than Built

 1. Time to Market